Business Has Grown, Profits Haven’t

 Resources need to be devoted to preparation and strengthening as the company grows.
 It may raise the overall dollar amount of overheads, but the goal should keep the combined direct and overhead costs within acceptable limits so the business model can function properly.
 You need good information about how your business model is performing at this stage.

 The alternative is to get caught with margins dropping and overheads increasing which is never good – except for the valuable lessons it teaches you.

 This can be a challenging transition to make when business is growing, but profits are not.
 You need to be able to set the focus wide enough to clearly see a profitable future and then dial it in on the areas where you can make significant positive differences right away.
 It’s unlikely to be just one thing.
 It probably will take a few improvements to dramatically improve your results.
 It’s important to get some early wins to establish some momentum.

 Getting to Third Base is covering the First Base direct costs, the Second Base overhead costs and paying yourself a good wage.
 It doesn’t matter if it’s taken as salary, owner’s draw or dividends, the key here is for the company to fairly compensate you for the work you are putting into it.

 If the company pays you less than you’re worth then you are personally subsidizing the company.
 This is also known as being stuck in the ‘hotbox.’
 Anybody who’s played ball knows that the ‘hotbox’ is a very tiring and stressful place to be.

 When you’ve made it to Third Base it’s equivalent to having created a job for yourself.
 The difficulty with this type of job is that you’ve still got all the pressure and responsibility of owning the company.
-You probably work long hours and when you finally get to walk out the door at the end of the day the business doesn’t turn off like the lights do.
+You probably work long hours and when you finally get to walk out the door at the end of the day the business doesn’t turn off when the lights do.